Amrus Natalsya

-Amrus Natalsya (21 October 1933 – 31 January 2024) was an Indonesian poet, painter and wood sculpture artist.
+Amrus Natalsya (21 October 1933 – 31 January 2024) was an Indonesian poet, painter and wood sculptor artist.
 He was a political prisoner of the Suharto regime; arrested during the Transition to the New Order in 1965 for his ties to the Communist Party, he was held in prison without charge until 1973.

 Life and creativity

 Amrus was born in Natal, North Sumatra.
 His given name was Amrus, but when he went to school in Yogyakarta, he added Natalsya to the last name, taken from his hometown name "Natal" and his grandfather's name "Syah Alam", a prosecutor who was good at playing the violin.
 Amrus completed his elementary school in Natal, and continued high school in Medan.